My vegetarian poutine recipe swaps out the beef gravy for a delicious mushroom gravy full of umami flavor.

 - 1 pound cremini mushrooms, cleaned and thinly sliced (also known as baby bellas)

 - 3 TB all-purpose flour

 - Add in garlic and butter, stir frequently to keep garlic from burning.
-Mushrooms will start giving up their liquid and will get very juicy.
-Keep cooking until liquid has been reduced to a few tablespoons.
+Mushrooms will start releasing their liquid, keep cooking until liquid has been reduced to a few tablespoons.

 - When gravy has reached desired consistency, remove from heat, cover and set aside.

 - Using a sharp knife, slice potatoes into planks and then into fries.

 - Place in a bowl of cold water.
 Soak the potatoes for a few minutes.
 The water will get cloudy, drain and rinse again.
 (This is removing some of the starch from the potato)

 - Once the potatoes have been rinsed a few times, drain them and pat dry with paper towels.

 - In a large, deep pot, add enough oil to fill about halfway up.
 (I use a big stock pot for this)

 - Heat oil to 300°F, using a thermometer if you have one, to take the temp of the oil.
 You want the oil to simmer, not a rolling boil.